spygi/about-online-surveys/README.md

 ```driver = webdriver.Remote(...)``` actually this is cool, the test is running on their servers so if the survey tool records IPs they will see the IPs of browserstack :) Oh crap, it has an identifier to my account :P Anyway..

 ```driver.find_element_by_class_name``` didn't work, NoSuchElementException..
 WTF?
 OK, maybe it hasn't loaded yet (I had noticed in the site it does take some time to load the pics).
-I tried both explicit and implicit waits..
+I tried both explicit and implicit [waits](http://selenium-python.readthedocs.io/waits.html)..
 Nada.
+Offtopic: excellent docs btw.

 If only I could see what the test sees... ```driver.save_screenshot('screenshot.png')``` BAOUM.
 ![Screenshot from IE7 on XP](./IEscreenshot.png)

 Why does it look like shiaaa...
 Oh, ```desired_cap = {'os': 'Windows', 'os_version': 'xp', 'browser': 'IE', 'browser_version': '7.0' }``` that's why!
 Middle finger to you too sample code.

 Changing to Chrome, the screenshot looks normal now but the element I want to click is not visible, you have to scroll down.. is Browserstack that stupid?
 Anyway, ```driver.execute_script("window.scrollTo(0, 1110);")``` (yes, you can run JS from the driver - awesome!)
-Btw, Browserstack is not that stupid, I was :)

 Still nothing, fuck!
 I see it, it's there!
 Click it god damn it!